LenaSchnedlitz/origamicons/README.md

 ### Command Line Tool
-The avatar generator can also be used as a command line app:
+The avatar generator can also be used as a command line tool:
 ```
 python generator.py
 ```